 The point here is to make sure that the diagnosed structural issue is indeed the actual source of pain, since many are misidentified as such unjustly and incorrectly.

-Diversity of Non-Surgical Herniated Disc Treatments
+Diversity of Nonsurgical Disc Pain Treatment

 The best treatment for most herniated discs, and in almost every case of degenerative disc disease, is no treatment.
 Simply learning the objective facts about perceived disc pain will tell you that most intervertebral irregularities are not the source of considerable or lasting pain.
 Although a new disc injury might be painful, most conditions will resolve without any special medical care at all.

 Research statistics show that patients who receive no care for their herniated discs become pain-free faster and for longer than patients who seek out medical therapy.
 To me, this is a simply amazing bit of information which should be considered by every back, neck and sciatica pain sufferer.